 Cement and concrete producers can’t go it alone.
 Improving the odds of success will require a collaborative approach across the cement ecosystem.
 This article examines the various participants in the cement ecosystem as well as their respective sustainability challenges and needs to meet 2030 targets aligned with a 1.5-degree goal.
 In doing so, we highlight the building blocks of a winning sustainability-and-growth strategy for cement and concrete producers.
 We show how producers can engage with various stakeholders to meet sustainability targets, introduce innovative technologies, and pursue new green avenues for top- and bottom-line growth.

-Cement producers can engage with various stakeholders to meet sustainability targets, introduce innovative technologies, and pursue new green avenues for top- and
+Cement producers can engage with various stakeholders to meet sustainability targets, introduce innovative technologies, and pursue new green avenues for top- and bottom-line growth.

 The ecosystem from a cement perspective

 The cement ecosystem comprises a complex network of stakeholders, from cement and concrete producers to construction companies and developers.
 Many of these stakeholders are companies working at a local level, each with its own sustainability goals and emissions targets (exhibit).